 When you come across these unlinked mentions, just reach out to the editor and politely request that they include a link to your website.
 Most people will gladly do so.

 To see where people might be talking about your brand online try Social Mention’s free search tool.

 As you’re probably already well aware, local link building is a complex process.
 With this checklist in hand, however, you’ll always have an expert guide handy that will help you stay on track.
 Feel free to bookmark this page and refer back to it whenever you need a refresher.

-And, as always, if you’re feeling overwhelmed or simply don’t have the time it takes to develop, implement and maintain an effective local link building strategy, give us a call at 469-587-9833 That’s what we’re here for!
+And, as always, if you’re feeling overwhelmed or simply don’t have the time it takes to develop, implement and maintain an effective local link building strategy, give Dialed-In Local a call at 469-587-9833.
+That’s what we’re here for!